visarnik/DevOpsUpskillDemo/README.md

 | AAD_APP_ID                     | _none_  | Application ID of app registered in Azure AD                                     |
 | AAD_APP_SECRET                 | _none_  | Secret / password of app registered in Azure AD                                  |
 | AAD_REDIRECT_URL_BASE          | _none_  | Hostname/domain where app is running                                             |

+### Weather Details

+Enable this by setting `WEATHER_API_KEY`

+This will require a API key from OpenWeather, you can [sign up for free and get one here](https://openweathermap.org/price).
+The page uses a browser API for geolocation to fetch the user's location.
+However, the `geolocation.getCurrentPosition()` browser API will only work when the site is served via HTTPS or from localhost.
+As a fallback, weather for London, UK will be show if the current position can not be obtained